Optical Tautochrone and Squeezing Dynamics in Nonuniform Lattices

-We now turn to the extension of the latter results to the corresponding two-dimensional lattice.
-We construct this 2D configuration by replicating the 1D lattice along the orthogonal direction, thus forming a square array with inhomogeneous couplings along both axes.
-Figures~\ref{fig2}(b1)–(b3) illustrate the evolution of three interfering beams in this 2D setting.
+We now turn to the extension of the latter results to the corresponding two-dimensional (2D) lattice.
+We construct this 2D configuration by implementing the 1D coupling distribution along both orthogonal directions, thus forming a square array with inhomogeneous couplings along both axes.
+Figures~\ref{fig2}(b1)-(b3) illustrate the evolution of three interfering beams in this 2D setting.
 As shown in panel (b3), the beams focus simultaneously at the center of the lattice, demonstrating the two-dimensional manifestation of the optical tautochrone phenomenon.
 Furthermore, the trajectory of each beam center traces out a Lissajous curve.
-This is illustrated in Figs.~\ref{fig2}(c1)-(c3).
-In particular, Fig.~\ref{fig2}(c1) shows the evolution of a beam with zero initial momentum in both directions; in this case, the center follows a straight-line path.
+This is illustrated in Figs.~\ref{fig2}(c1)–(c3).
+In particular, Fig.~\ref{fig2}(c1) shows the evolution of a beam with zero initial momentum in both directions; in this case, the mean position of the beam follows a straight-line path.
 When a nonzero momentum is introduced along one direction, the resulting trajectory becomes elliptical, as shown in Fig.~\ref{fig2}(c2).
 Finally, in Fig.~\ref{fig2}(c3), the initial velocities are again zero in both directions, but the oscillation frequencies differ along the two axes, producing a curved trajectory.
 Let us note that, in all the results presented so far, the width \( w_0 \) of each beam was chosen such that the beam maintains its shape throughout the propagation.
 In the following, we investigate how varying \( w_0 \) influences the dynamics.

 \PRLSec{Coherent-state-like and squeezing evolution} The dynamics observed in the under study lattice, mirror those of a quantum harmonic oscillator.
-This analogy is demonstrated in Figs.~\ref{fig3}(a1)–\ref{fig3}(a4), which show the evolution of a state that is composed of two Gaussian beams symmetrically positioned around the lattice center; this state constitutes a quantum cat state.
-In particular, Fig.~\ref{fig3}(a1) illustrates the evolution of the site-resolved intensity $|\psi_n(z)|^2$, while in Figs.~\ref{fig3}(a2)–\ref{fig3}(a4) is presented the corresponding evolution of the discrete Wigner distribution \cite{Hinarejos2012}.
+This analogy is demonstrated in Figs.~\ref{fig3}(a1)–(a4), which show the evolution of a state that is composed of two Gaussian beams symmetrically positioned around the lattice center; this state constitutes a classical analogue of a quantum cat state.
+In particular, Fig.~\ref{fig3}(a1) illustrates the evolution of the site-resolved intensity $|\psi_n(z)|^2$, while Figs.~\ref{fig3}(a2)–(a4) present the corresponding evolution of the discrete Wigner distribution \cite{Blackledget2006}.
 We note here that for a one-dimensional lattice, the discrete Wigner function is defined as~